it-drafter/internet-offers-project-spring/README.md

 ```

 You will need JDK 17 & IntelliJ IDEA IDE installed in your system to compile and run this program.

+## Docs
+In 'project-docs' folder you can find:
+- project EER model
+- URL list and JSON object for endpoints testing